Non-Cartesian Guarded Recursion with Daggers: Dagger and Rig Structure in Guarded Models

 To interpret computation, a category needs more structure.
 We assume that we need to form pairs of programs, represented by a monoidal structure $\otimes$, and conditions on programs, represented by a monoidal structure $\oplus$, \eg~the type of booleans given by $\one \oplus \one$.

-A \emph{dagger rig category} is a dagger category equipped with symmetric monoidal structures $(\otimes, I)$ and $(\oplus, O)$, such that $\otimes$ and $\oplus$ are dagger functors, their respective symmetry, associator and unitors are dagger isomorphisms and there are natural dagger isomorphisms:
+A \emph{dagger rig category} is a dagger category equipped with symmetric monoidal structures $(\otimes, I)$ and $(\oplus, O)$, such that $\otimes$ and $\oplus$ are dagger functors, with their coherence isomorphisms, and with additional natural dagger isomorphisms (satisfying coherence conditions~\cite{laplaza1972coherence}):